-ART 113 - Color Theory and Practice (3,6)
+ART 113 - Color Theory and Practice

-A college transfer course; consult the Transfer Center for more details.
+(3,6) A college transfer course; consult the Transfer Center for more details.
+Prerequisite: ART 111 or consent of instructor

 The study of color systems, color properties and the development of personal color sensitivity will be explored by the student through a variety of projects.
 The effects of color in art and design will be emphasized.
 Fee.
 F, Sp